ENCCS/cmake-workshop/content/environment.rst

    we are only interested in reporting what CMake discovers about the host system and that is independent of programming language.

-   You can download the :download:`complete, working example <code/tarballs/13_processor_solution.tar.bz2>`.
+   You can find the complete, working example in ``content/code/day-1/13_processor/solution``.

-.. exercise:: Get to know your host
+.. exercise:: Exercise 14: Get to know your host

-   1. Get the scaffold code from the :download:`previous type-along
-      <code/tarballs/13_processor_solution.tar.bz2>`.
+   The scaffold project is based on the previous typealong and can be found in the ``content/code/day-1/14_ctest-timeout`` folder.

-   2. Open the help page for |cmake_host_system_information|.
+   #.
+Open the help page for |cmake_host_system_information|.
 Either in the browser or in the command-line:

       .. code-block:: bash

          $ cmake --help-command cmake_host_system_information

-   3. Extend the scaffold code to query all keys listed in the help page and print them out.
+   #.
+Extend the scaffold code to query all keys listed in the help page and

-   You can download the :download:`complete, working example <code/tarballs/14_host_system_information_solution.tar.bz2>`.
+      print them out.

+   A working solution is in the ``solution`` subfolder.

 Platform- and compiler-dependent source code